geoscript/geoscript-groovy/README.rst

 Use
 ---
 To use GeoScript Groovy you need Java and Groovy installed and on your PATH.
-Next, download the `latest stable release <https://github.com/jericks/geoscript-groovy/releases>`_ , the `latest in development release <http://ares.opengeo.org/geoscript/groovy/>`_, or build the code yourself.
+Next, download the `latest stable release <https://github.com/jericks/geoscript-groovy/releases>`_ , the `latest in development build <http://ares.opengeo.org/geoscript/groovy/>`_, or build the code yourself.
 Then put the GeoScript Groovy bin directory on your PATH.
 You are now ready to use GeoScript Groovy!

 GeoScript Groovy has three commands: